chewmonguy225/MMAD-Music/README.md

+MMAD-MUSIC 2.0 IS IN PROGRESS:
+CURRENTLY WORKING ON DEVELOPING THE APPLICATION AS A WEB SERVICE

 Local Database Setup & Configuration

 In order to store user data in MMAD Music you will need to configure a local MySQL instance.
 The following steps will show you how to get it up and running.